lolgab/scalaui/README.md

 [scalaui-texteditor](https://github.com/lolgab/scalaui-texteditor/)

 ## Getting Started
-Once you have setup you Scala Native project and enviroment, add the following to your build.sbt:
+Once you have setup you Scala Native project and enviroment, you have to compile [libui](https://github.com/andlabs/libui) and, on linux, copy the `libui.so.0` and `libui.so` files to /usr/lib (probably you need to change their permissions too).

+Then you have to add the following to your build.sbt:

  ```scala
 libraryDependencies += "it.lolgab" %%% "scalaui" % "0.0.1"